Gregory Harrison: Career

-He played Billy Flynn in a touring production of Chicago and was the male lead in each film of the Au Pair trilogy.
-He also appeared as Benjamin Stone in the Broadway revival of Stephen Sondheim's Follies and starred in the original Broadway production of Kander & Ebb's musical Steel Pier.
+Harrison played Billy Flynn in the touring and Broadway productions of Chicago, and he was the male lead as Oliver Caldwell in each film of the Au Pair trilogy.
+Harrison also appeared as Benjamin Stone in the Broadway revival of Stephen Sondheim's Follies and starred in the original Broadway production of Kander & Ebb's musical Steel Pier.
 In 2011, he had a guest-starring role as a doctor on ABC's Body of Proof.
-More recently, he appeared on General Hospital.
+In 2020, Harrison joined the cast of General Hospital.
+He exited in 2024.

 Personal life

-Harrison has been married since 1980 to actress Randi Oakes.
-The couple have four children, three girls and a boy.
-He lived in Gold Beach, Oregon, for 15 years; as of 2007, he lives in Eugene, Oregon.
+Harrison has been married since December 21, 1980 to actress Randi Oakes, whom he met while competing on a 1979 edition of Battle of the Network Stars, with Harrison on the CBS team and Oakes on the NBC team.
+Their marriage was kept secret from the public for several years.
+The couple have four children, Emma Lee (born 1985), Lily Anne (born 1989), and Kate (born 1991).
+They also adopted a son, Quinn Edgar.
+The couple originally lived together in Sherman Oaks, California, but since the early 1990s, the family has lived in Southern Oregon; first in Gold Beach, Oregon for 15 years, then Eugene, Oregon.

-Harrison became addicted to cocaine during the 1980s and was able to break the addiction with the help of the Betty Ford Center.
+Harrison became addicted to cocaine during the 1980s, and he broke the addiction with the help of the Betty Ford Center.